List of Terminator: The Sarah Connor Chronicles characters: Matt Murch

 Matt Murch (introduced in "Samson and Delilah"), portrayed by Shane Edelman, is the lead engineer and programmer in Project Babylon that evolved into the AI dubbed John Henry.
 He admits to James Ellison that he's not much of a person that is interested in Bible, when asked if he knew the myth of Babylon.
 Throughout the season he acts as the consultant about John Henry for the T-1001 posing as (the long deceased) Catherine Weaver.
-He seems to be rather intimidated by Catherine Weaver but it's highly likely that this is due to her strict and no-nonsense behavior than it is from possibly knowing that she is a Terminator.
-Murch also provides John Henry with recreational activities to develop motor functions or imaginative capacity, such as robot action figures such as LEGO Bionicle sets, monster models (along with paint, seemingly Warhammer figures) and Fantasy Role Playing sets.
-As John Henry points out in the episode "Last Voyage of the Jimmy Carter", there is a secret file on Murch, with no date, held by Catherine Weaver which states that he resigned and relocated in a different city; implying that Weaver considered killing him in case he became a liability.
+He seems to be rather intimidated by Weaver but it's highly likely that this is due to her strict and no-nonsense behavior than it is from possibly knowing that she is a Terminator.
+Murch also provides John Henry with recreational activities to develop motor functions or imaginative capacity, such as robot action figures such as Lego Bionicle sets, monster models (along with paint, seemingly Warhammer figures) and fantasy role playing sets.
+As John Henry points out in the episode "Last Voyage of the Jimmy Carter", there is a secret file on Murch, with no date, held by Weaver which states that he resigned and relocated in a different city; implying that Weaver considered killing him in case he became a liability.

 P

 Major General Perry

 Major General Perry (introduced in "Alpine Fields"), portrayed by Peter Mensah, leads the Human Resistance force based at Serrano Point nuclear power plant and is Derek Reese's commanding general in 2027.
 Perry dispatches Reese on a dangerous mission to Eagle Rock Bunker to rescue Sydney Fields and bring her back, so that their scientists can isolate and reproduce her immunity to Skynet's biological weapon.
 In "Dungeons and Dragons", Perry sends Reese and his team back in time to 2007 to capture and destroy Andy Goode's Turk chess computer (which evolves into the AI dubbed John Henry) and otherwise prevent Skynet from being created.
 Perry is acquainted with Cameron; the two interact in "Dungeons and Dragons".

-In the film series, Derek's brother, Kyle Reese, mentions to Sarah Connor in The Terminator, that he served in the 132nd under a Justin Perry from 2021 to 2027 before transferring to Tech-Com as a sergeant under John Connor himself; General Perry's forename is not revealed in the series dialogue nor acting credits.
+In the film series, Derek's brother, Kyle Reese, mentions to Sarah Connor in The Terminator, that he served in the 132nd under a Justin Perry from 2021 to 2027 before transferring to Tech-Com as a sergeant under John Connor himself; General Perry's forename is not revealed in the television series dialogue nor acting credits.
 Justin Perry is a playable character in the video game The Terminator: Dawn of Fate.
 A senior officer named Perry (Afemo Omilami), in John Connor's army, eventually makes a film appearance in Terminator Genisys.